Jaydenlee4891/AI-Stock-Predictions/README.md

 You will need to have acess to chatGPT premium to have access the secret API key and you will also need an Alpaca account to access the alpaca secret key and key.

-After you copy the key you can just copy into the code and you should have a working machine
+After you copy the key you can just copy into the code and you should have a working machine.
+For the chatGPT api key you need to scroll down a bit and find the gpt_response function